Native Son

 Native Son (1940) is a novel written by the American author Richard Wright.
 It tells the story of 20-year-old Bigger Thomas, a black youth living in utter poverty in a poor area on Chicago's South Side in the 1930s.
+Thomas accidentally kills a white woman at a time when racism is at its peak and he pays the price for it.

 While not apologizing for Bigger's crimes, Wright portrays a systemic causation behind them.
-Bigger's lawyer, Boris Max, makes the case that there is no escape from this destiny for his client or any other black American since they are the necessary product of the society that formed them and told them since birth who exactly they were supposed to be.
+Bigger's lawyer, Boris Max, makes the case that there is no escape from this destiny for his client or any other black American, since they are the necessary product of the society that formed them and told them since birth who exactly they were supposed to be.